Dennis takes Formula E lead into home London finale

-ROME : Avalanche Andretti's Jake Dennis took a big step towards becoming Britain's first Formula E world champion on Sunday by winning the second of two races in Rome to lead the electric series into this month's London finale.
+ROME: Avalanche Andretti's Jake Dennis took a big step towards becoming Britain's first Formula E world champion on Sunday (Jul 16) by winning the second of two races in Rome to lead the electric series into this month's London finale.

 The points difference means Dennis, who also took fastest lap on Sunday, could clinch the title with a race to spare.